-How to Release Your Pelvic Floor Muscles
+How to Release Pelvic Floor Muscles with Exercise

 Hey guys it’s Hina from Rebalance!
 I had a question from someone who was experiencing intermittent rectal pain while they were working out and doing exercises such as squats.
 Pain in this area could be coming from pelvic floor tension and this simple exercise can help release the pelvic floor muscles.

 First, you’re going to want to be evaluated by a pelvic floor therapist to determine the cause of your symptoms.
-However, this is a simple exercise you can try to see if you get any relief from your symptoms.
+However, this is a simple pelvic floor exercise you can try to see if you get any relief from your symptoms.

 1. Go into a position called child’s pose or prayer stretch.